3540 Department of Forestry, Fire Protection

 The State Fire Marshal is responsible for the statewide protection of life and property through the development and application of fire protection engineering, education and enforcement.
 Activities include the following:

-- Fire and Life Safety: Objectives include the application of laws and regulations related to fire prevention and life safety.
-This is achieved through code compliance inspections of new and existing buildings and plan review of State-Owned and State-Occupied projects as mandated by Health and Safety Code Sections 13108, 13143, 13145 and 13146, and includes local jails, high rise and areas not covered by a local fire department.
-The program also assists local fire and building authorities in the interpretation and enforcement of fire/life safety regulations within their respective jurisdictions
+- Fire and Life Safety: This program is the main entity within the department for the application of laws and regulations related to fire prevention and life safety.
+This is achieved through code compliance inspections of new and existing buildings and plan review and construction inspections of State-Owned and State-Occupied projects as mandated by Health and Safety Code Sections 13108, 13143, 13145 and 13146.
+The SFM is responsible for fire & life safety in over 28,000 State-Owned and state-occupied facilities which include, State Prisons, Conservation Camps, Community Correctional facilities, State Mental Hospitals, State Developmental Centers, California State University and University of California campuses, California Agricultural District.

-- Pipeline Safety: This program regulates approximately 5,800 miles of hazardous liquid pipelines that transport crude oil and refined products (e.g., gasoline, diesel, jet fuel, etc.) between offshore platforms, production fields, refineries and marine terminals.
+- Pipeline Safety: This program regulates approximately 4,800 miles of intrastate hazardous liquid pipelines that transport crude oil and refined products (e.g., gasoline, diesel, jet fuel, etc.) between offshore platforms, production fields, refineries and marine terminals.
 Regulated pipelines do not include those within production fields, marine terminals or refineries.
-The program has been designated as a federal agent for the inspection of pipeline safety standards for interstate pipelines since 1987.

 CAL FIRE provides fire protection to keep damages to life, property and natural resources within social, political and economic constraints.
 The objective is to quickly and aggressively attack all fires in areas where CAL FIRE has assumed primary direct protection responsibility by virtue of law, contract or agreement until the fire is under control.
 The level of initial attack and follow-up action is relative to values threatened and control difficulty with the goal to control all unwanted fires within the first burning period.

-This program focuses on the most effective methods, materials and procedures to remove or mitigate physical risks and hazards and to enforce pertinent laws for the reduction of fire incidents.
-More specifically, efforts focus on what needs to be done before a wildland fire starts in order to reduce the costs of fire fighting, property loss, injury to fire fighters and damage to the environment.
+This program is responsible for implementation of the Strategic Fire Plan, fire engineering, law enforcement, fire suppression cost recovery and fire prevention education.
+This program focuses on the most effective methods, materials and procedures to mitigate hazard and to enforce pertinent laws that deter and mitigate fires.
+More specifically, efforts focus on what needs to be done before a wildland fire starts in order to reduce the costs of fire fighting, property loss, injury to the public and fire fighters and damage to the environment.

 CAL FIRE provides a full range of fire protection services to local, county, state and federal agencies throughout California through the administration of approximately 150 cooperative government agreements.
 Additionally, there are six long standing agreements wherein counties provide wildland fire protection on behalf of the Department.